morse-simulator/morse/doc/morse/user/basic_morse.rst

   There is bug in the code, which will make any forces acting on an object be still active when the position is reset.
 This can cause object so start rotating or moving without an apparent reason.

 - :kbd:`F12` key: emergency exit from the simulation, without clean up.
-Useful when the :key:`Esc` key does not make the simulation finish (generally happens when the simulation could not properly initialise)
+Useful when the :kbd:`Esc` key does not make the simulation finish (generally happens when the simulation could not properly initialise)

 .. note::